orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

 In <a href="https://github.com/orizens/echoes/issues/84" target="_blank">Echoes Player angular1 ES2015</a> version, i'm using a slightly different directory structure (which I wrote about and present in the <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">angualr1 ES2015 style guide</a>).

-In order to align with the first version of Echoes and ease <a href="http://orizens.com/wp/topics/5-steps-to-prepare-your-angular-1-code-to-angular-2/" target="_blank">the migration process</a>, I added a new &#8220;core" directory, where I differentiate between core components and core services that the application will consume.
+In order to align with the first version of Echoes and ease <a href="http://orizens.com/wp/topics/5-steps-to-prepare-your-angular-1-code-to-angular-2/" target="_blank">the migration process</a>, I added a new "core" directory, where I differentiate between core components and core services that the application will consume.

 I also added a less loader to webpack-config in order to support loading less files.
 However, currently, the app loads the production style.css file of Echoes.